 Texas bill would make registrants inelegible for right granted all Texas citizens

+By Sandy . . .
 Texas HB 3499 , authored by Rep. Vincent Perez, will remove the homestead exemption from the property tax responsibility of Texas’ registered citizens—every one of them homeowners occupying the property.
-What follows is the body of an email send to Rep. Perez the morning of Feb.
+This piece includes what was sent to Rep. Perez the morning of Feb.
 28.

 This bill will hurt children and families.
 Many registrants, and especially those who own the property where they live, have families.
 Any financial support taken from these registrants will mean less financial support for their families and the children of those families.